 Medical Practice Issues

 Building healthcare or medical websites is not as simple as it once was.
-Whether you are a yoga teacher, physiotherapist, dentist, or doctor, you must ensure medical websites accessibility is available to people with disabilities.
+Whether you are a yoga teacher, physiotherapist, dentist, or doctor, you must ensure medical website accessibility is available to people with disabilities.

-ADA Law Concerning Website Accessibility
+ADA Laws Concerning Website Accessibility

 The ADA was enacted in 1990.
 It prohibits discrimination based on disability.
-All not-for-profit, private, public entities and organizations must provide equal access to communication, information, services, and goods.
+All not-for-profit, private, and public entities and organizations must provide equal access to communication, information, services, and goods.
 These requirements extend to brick-and-mortar establishments that use the internet.

 In 1973, the Rehabilitation Act, Section 508, became effective.
 A series of updates were put in place on January 18, 2017.
 The updates mandated all information and electronic technology, including electronic documents, websites, and more that are produced or procured within the United States by federal agencies comply with WCAG 2.1